lzhang-itt/sciprog_21/README.md

 # Scientific Programming Concepts PH502/ACM40660 Autumn 2021

+## Overview

+Here you can find source code used in practical exercises used in PH502 2021.

+Check individual folders under `practical/` for concrete code.
+All source code are tested to compile under GFortran 9.3.0 on Linux.

+This repo is work of my own and comes with ABSOLUTELY NO WARRANTY.
+Have fun

+## Original description from upstream

 Fork this repository into your github account.
 From there;

 - Clone the repo onto your local machine/sciprog using `git clone`